Kneasle/BobCSharp/README.md

 ### Roadmapped Features:
 - Ability to search for methods with a given place notation.
 - A function to generate extents of a given method.
+- Allow calls to be stored in the methods library, for awkward methods, like Stedman and Erin.